 Formula for MLA citations:

-Now let’s apply the formula to using the Statue of Liberty inscription.
+Now let’s apply the formula for using the Statue of Liberty inscription.

 Example in MLA style: